CopilotC-Nvim/CopilotChat.nvim/MIGRATION.md

 - [ ] As said in changes part, finish rewriting the authentication request if needed
 - [x] Properly get token file path, atm it only supports Linux (easy fix)
 - [ ] Update README and stuff
-- [ ] Add token count support to extra_info, something like this called from lua:
+- [ ] Add token count from tiktoken support to extra_info